m2ux/pc-cardano-node/README.md

 ## Purpose

-The purpose of this repo is to provide a unified Docker image to run all dependencies of the Partner Chains stack which are co-located with the Cardano node:
+The purpose of this repo is to provide a unified Docker image to run those dependencies of the Partner Chains stack which are co-located with the Cardano node:

 * `cardano-node`
 * `cardano-db-sync`